Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Background

 \subsection{Formal String Languages}

 A \textit{formal language} is any subset $L \subseteq \Sigma^*$ of the set of strings $\Sigma^*$ that can be composed out of a finite set of symbols $\Sigma$, called an alphabet.
-All finite words $w \in L$ contained in a language can be generated with a set of rules collected in a \textit{grammar}, while the membership of $\Tilde{w} \in \Sigma^*$ in $L$ can be determined through a \textit{finite automaton}.
+All finite words $w \in L$ contained in a language can be generated with a set of rules collected in a \textit{grammar}, while the membership of $\Tilde{w} \in \Sigma^*$ in $L$ can be determined through a \textit{automaton}.
 Different classes of grammars and automata form a hierarchy of increasing computational complexity of languages, known as \textit{Chomsky Hierarchy} \cite{chomsky1959certain}.
-The simplest class compromises \textit{regular languages}.
+The simplest class comprises \textit{regular languages}.
 While those have useful properties, e.g. they are efficiently parseable and are closed under Boolean operations, they are not very expressive.
-Even correct nesting of parenthesis, which is core to arithmetic formulas, cannot be described at an arbitrary depth. \gls{CFG} allow for expressing arithmetic formulas at arbitrary depth, but their disadvantage is that they are not closed under intersection.
-In general, one cannot combine two aspects of prior knowledge conveyed by two corresponding context-free expressions without entering the next higher level of complexity in the Chomsky hierarchy.
+Even correct nesting of parenthesis, which is core to arithmetic formulas, cannot be described at an arbitrary depth. \glspl{CFG} allow for expressing arithmetic formulas at arbitrary depth, but their disadvantage is that they are not closed under intersection.
 Both regular and context-free grammars can be described by production rules that also include probabilities, e.g.\ \gls{PCFG}, and thus express which words belong to a language $L$ and how probable it is that a word $w$ is produced by $L$, i.e. $P(w|L)$.
+Let $x,y \in \mathbb{N}^*$ be strings of natural numbers, then $x_\smile y$ is their concatenation.